 The first thing that you will notice about this model is its aggressive teeth.
 It will bite hard into the rope and will give you a solid hold.
 Its qualities make it ideal for a Linesman’s belt along with being suitable for rescue and crag activities.
 It doesn’t weigh very much at all but has a seriously high weight limit, allowing you to always put your trust in it.

-What could be better: We mentioned how sharp those teeth are, and that may be a bad thing.
+Which disadvantages must you keep in mind?
+We mentioned how sharp those teeth are, and that may be a bad thing.
 It’s very tough on the rope, and it will start to make it fray over time.

 Things to Consider